Worksheet: Estimating Decimal Quotients

-In this worksheet, we will practice using rounding and compatible numbers to estimate the result of dividing a decimal by a decimal.
+In this worksheet, we will practice using rounding and compatible numbers to estimate the result of dividing a decimal by a whole number or a decimal.

 Daniel believed the solution of would be slightly larger than 6.
 Is his estimate correct?